 Dr. Shan Liu is a patent agent in the Washington, D.C., office of Wilson Sonsini Goodrich & Rosati.
-Shan focuses on patent prosecution, strategic patent counseling, and IP due diligence in the life sciences industry.
+Shan focuses on patent prosecution, strategic patent counseling, and patent due diligence in the life sciences industry.
 She has extensive scientific experience in synthetic organic chemistry, drug discovery, physical chemistry, spectroscopy, carbohydrates, structural biology, and cancer biology.

 - Ph.D., Chemistry, University of Georgia, 2008